Last Updated on 22 July, 2021 by Samuelsson

 Many people have a dream of having a computer that trades for them so that they don’t have to care for the order execution or anything else trading related.
 While no such trading exists, algorithmic trading comes very close, and according to us, it certainly is the best trading form out there!

-Algorithmic trading, or algo trading, is when a computer is given a script called a trading strategy, that is executed for you.
+Algorithmic trading, or algo trading, is when a computer is given a script or code called a trading strategy, that is executed for you.
 With algorithmic trading, you are free to do whatever you want while the computer takes care of the trading for you.
+Everything is data driven.
 However, you still have to check in on your algorithmic trading strategies regularly to ensure that everything runs smoothly.

 At the Robust trader, we believe that algorithmic trading is superior to other trading forms in many regards.
 It makes it possible to trade an almost limitless amount of strategies at once.
 In fact, we trade over 100 strategies ourselves in many different markets!
 Those strategies range from day trading, to longer-term position trading.